Thematic analysis: A step-by-step guide for UX researchers

 1. Avoid paraphrasing

-Avoid paraphrasing and look at the finer details of each user response, then try to contextualize why they said what they said.
-Dig into the nuance of their response and refine this to provide a quote, explanation, and take away—rather than a summary.
+Look at the finer details of each user response, then try to contextualize why they said what they said.
+Dig into the nuance of their response and refine this to provide a quote, explanation, and takeaway.
+You might have to re-read their response multiple times and connect the dots to draw your own conclusions.
+Don’t be afraid to take your time.

 2. Look for insights, not data